Crypto terminology, decoded.

 Wrapped Token

-A tokenized representation of an asset on another chain, usually backed 1:1 and redeemable.
+A tokenized representation of an asset on another chain, typically intended to be backed and redeemable 1:1.

 Yellow Paper